seanzhangkx8/ConvoKit/doc/source/supreme.rst

 The data comes from two sources: transcripts were scraped from the `Oyez <https://www.oyez.org/>`_ website, while voting information comes from the `Supreme Court Database <http://scdb.wustl.edu/index.php>`_ (SCDB).

-Along with the entire corpus, we release another version split up into different years spanning 1955 to 2019, each named "supreme_(year)".
+Along with the entire corpus, we release another version split up into different years spanning 1955 to 2019, each named "supreme-(year)".
 Additional metadata are also included for each case `here <https://zissou.infosci.cornell.edu/convokit/datasets/supreme-corpus/cases.jsonl>`_.

 The following examples use this corpus:

 * `computing the orientation of utterances <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/tree/master/examples/orientation>`_
 * `computing linguistic coordination <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/examples/coordination/examples.ipynb>`_